-UNetbootin can be used to easily create a Live Linux USB flash drive from an ISO file.
-This cross platform Live USB creation tool is available for Windows, Linux, and MacOS X. The fact that this bootable USB creator works with every major operating system is a benefit.
-Most Live Linux distributions are supported out of the box with custom install options available for distributions that are not.
+UNetbootin can be used to quickly create a Live Linux USB flash drive from an ISO file.
+There are versions of this cross-platform Live USB generation utility for Windows, Linux, and MacOS X. The fact that this bootable USB creator works with every major operating system is a benefit.
+Most Live Linux distributions are supported right out of the box, and there are custom install options available for ISO distributions that are not.

 Make a Live Linux bootable USB - UNetbootin Windows

 The following assumes you are working from within Windows and have a current copy of the ISO you wish to convert.

 - Download UNetbootin for Windows version.

 - Double click the Executable to start the program.